Antiz96/arch-update/README.md

 - NoColor # Do not colorize output.
 - NoVersion # Do not show versions changes for packages when listing pending updates.
-- NoNews # Do not print Arch news.
+- NoNews # Do not display Arch news.
 Note that using this option will generate a warning message as a reminder that users are expected to regularly check Arch news.
 - KeepOldPackages=Num # Number of old packages' versions to keep in pacman's cache.
 Defaults to 3.
 - KeepUninstalledPackages=Num # Number of uninstalled packages' versions to keep in pacman's cache.
 Defaults to 0.